vigji/python-cimec-2023/README.md

 ---

-### Module 3: Advanced topics in Python data analysis ☄️
+### Module 3: Advanced topics in Python for neuroscience ☄️
 We see how to bring home the neuroscientific bacon with Python.
-Keep your code organised, generate good paper figures, make sure that your code is documented and accessible (this session is open to be adjusted based on requests and interests to make some space to deepen on some of the previous topics.)
+Keep your code organised, generate good paper figures, make sure that your code is documented and accessible.
+Here are some possible topics, we can pick up three based on interest.

-- **3.0.
-Advanced visualisation and data rendering**
+- **Advanced visualisation and data rendering**
     - <ins>Theory:</ins> Some basic concepts and rules of data visualisation using `matplotlib`, tips for generating paper quality figures.
 More on `pandas` and `seaborn`.
 How to create animations with `matplotlib` and `napari`.
     - <ins>Practicals:</ins> Exercises tba.
-- **3.1.
-Version control using `git` and GitHub**
+- **Version control using `git` and GitHub**
     - <ins>Theory:</ins> Advantages and importance of version control systems.
 Core `git` concepts: `add`, `commit`, `branch`.
 Synch code with GitHub: `fetch`, `pull`, `push`.
     - <ins>Practicals:</ins> Exercises tba
-- **3.2.
-Organising and publishing scientific code.**
+- **Organising and publishing scientific code.**
     - <ins>Theory:</ins> Best practices for clean and readable scripts and notebooks.
 Design principles for a data processing pipeline; structure of a pip installable repository.
 How and where to deposit code for a publication.
     - <ins>Practicals:</ins> Exercises tba
+- **Scripting experiments using Python**
+    - <ins>Theory:</ins> Use Python to generate visual or auditory stimuli.
+Brief introduction to Psychopy.
+Interacting with Arduino and NI boards to read and write digital, analog and serial inputs/outputs
+    - <ins>Practicals:</ins> Exercises tba
+- **...**

 **Assignment**: Exercise tba